carpentries-incubator/genome-mining/_episodes/07-evomining.md

 ```

 If your docker container worked, now you will see in your terminal
 a new prompt.
-Instead of the usual dollar sign, now there is a number
+Instead of the usual dollar sign, there should be a number
 `#` at the beggining of your terminal.
 This is because now you are inside
 the docker container and you have `sudo` permisions inside the docker.
 ~~~